Why Is It Called Soccer in the US? A Brief History of American Football’s Cousin

 Have you ever wondered why Americans call the world’s most popular sport “soccer” instead of “football”?
 I’ve always been curious about this myself.
 It turns out, the answer is more interesting than you might think.

-A soccer ball on green grass with
+A soccer ball on green grass with "soccer" written on it, surrounded by American flags

 The word “soccer” actually comes from England, not the United States.
 It’s a shortened form of “association football,” which was the official name of the sport when it was first organized in England in 1863.
 The term “soccer” became popular in the U.S. to avoid confusion with American football, which was developing around the same time.